horizon-games/eth-state-channels-research/README.md

-# Arcadeum

-Welcome to the ARCADEUM.net

-Arcadeum is a collection of Solidity smart contracts as well as a TypeScript library for verifying turn-based games implemented as finite state machines in Solidity.
+# Ethereum State Channel Research

+Enclosed is a collection of Solidity smart contracts as well as a TypeScript library for verifying turn-based games implemented as finite state machines in Solidity.
+This was in fact the original Arcadeum provably-fair game logic design, which includes a fully working tic-tac-toe game as a state channel.
+We've since progressed beyond this research to focus on WASM-based blockchain like EWASM, Substrate and others.
+Stay tuned for future publications of our latest research and we hope you enjoy this repo.
+However, this research is still relevent and can be utilized to build a token transfer design or other simple state updates.
+Through our experimentation we determined writing complex game logic in Solidity in a channel design isn't ideal and although it's possible for basic games, the constructions become complex with layers of machinery and its more important to have a game be cryptoeconomically secure than cryptographically secure.

 ## Usage / Dev